tomclemen/ABMS_ShortCourse/WorkshopGrid/README.md

 To set up and run the simulation and visualization, please follow these steps:

-1. Download or clone this repository (`mars-learning`)
+1. Download or clone this repository
-2. Open this directory: `Examples/2022 Short Course South Africa/WorkshopGrid/Visualization`
+2. Navigate into the folder of this `README.md` in your terminal
 3. Follow these instructions to start the visualization tool (alternatively, see the README in the `Visualization` directory):
     1. Open a terminal in the `Visualization` directory
     2. Execute the following command: